JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-accessibility.md

   ```

 * `testTag` assigns a unique identifier to a composable element for UI testing with the Espresso
   framework on Android or XCUITest on iOS.
-In addition, `testTag` can be useful for debugging or in specific
+You can also use `testTag` for debugging or in specific
   automation scenarios where a component identifier is required.

   ```kotlin